 However, if you’re interested in faster results, the liquid would be the way to go.

-Rogaine and other minoxidil-containing products come in two concentrations: 2% and 5%.
+Rogaine and other minoxidil-containing products come in two concentrations: 2 percent and 5 percent.
 Which one is best?

 Will a Higher Concentration Increase Results?

-While a stronger dose may work for individuals who didn’t respond to minoxidil 2%, you won’t necessarily see 2.5 times more growth when you switch from 2% to 5%.
+While a stronger dose may work for individuals who didn’t respond to minoxidil 2 percent, you won’t necessarily see 2.5 times more growth when you switch from 2 percent to 5 percent.

-This is because dose response – a pharmacological occurrence – doesn’t necessarily increase directly inline with dose increase.
-As such, you may experience improved results, but not necessarily 2.5 times what you would have experienced from using a 2% minoxidil formula.
+This is because dose response – a pharmacological occurrence – doesn’t increase directly inline with dose increase (18).
+As such, you may experience improved results, but not necessarily 2.5 times what you would have experienced from using a 2 percent minoxidil formula.

 Alongside dose response is a concept known as the law of diminishing returns.
 That is, side effects increase without enough of a benefit return.

-This may not necessarily happen with the 5% formula – after all, many individuals use it without ill effects – but as dose increases, so too does risk of side effects.
+This may not necessarily happen with the 5 percent formula – after all, many individuals use it without ill effects – but as dose increases, so too does risk of side effects.

 This is especially true in female users of the product, as studies show them to be more sensitive to minoxidil’s systemic effects (such as hirutism).